The Five Thomas-Kilmann Conflict Styles Explained

 This is not a hypothetical scenario.
 It is what happens in many teams every time significant disagreement arises.
 The conflict style mismatch itself becomes a conflict.
 How to give personality-informed feedback offers practical tools for navigating these conversations productively.

-The solution is not personality homogeneity — diversity in conflict style is genuinely useful in teams that can use it.
+The solution is not personality homogeneity, diversity in conflict style is genuinely useful in teams that can use it.
 The solution is explicit, pre-agreed team conflict protocols: how will we handle it when we disagree?
 What do we do when someone is avoiding?
 What does it mean when someone competes hard?
-Building these agreements before conflict arises — when no one's interests are yet at stake — is considerably more effective than improvising under pressure.
+Building these agreements before conflict arises, when no one's interests are yet at stake, is considerably more effective than improvising under pressure.
+It is also the part of this article with the strongest empirical backing, since it is the conflict process, not the amount of conflict, that DeChurch and colleagues found to carry independent variance.

 Conflict Styles, Personality Profiles, and When Each Works